thomaseastin/intel_sustainability_visualization_tableau/README.md

 # Tools I Used
 To successfully execute this project, I leveraged a combination of powerful tools that are integral to the field of data analytics.

-- **Tableau** was my primary tool for data visualizations construction, creating calculated fields, joining tables and minor data cleaning.
+- **Tableau** was my primary tool for data visualizations construction, creating calculated fields, setting parameters, joining tables and minor data cleaning.
 - For more thorough data transformation I used **Excel** formulas in order to optimize the data for more efficient and accurate visualizations.
-- Version control was managed through **GitHub**, allowing for systematic tracking of changes, collaboration, and ensuring the integrity of the project's codebase.
+- Version control was managed through **GitHub**, allowing for systematic tracking of changes, collaboration, and ensuring the integrity of the project.

 These tools, when combined, enabled a smooth and efficient workflow, contributing to the project's overall success.